 Pro tip: Businesses with a security-first approach typically allocate 7-12% of their IT budget to cybersecurity.

-The cost of cybersecurity for small businesses may seem like a significant investment, but the cost of a breach is often much higher.
-With the rise of cyber threats, it’s crucial to protect your business.
+The cost of cybersecurity for small businesses is no longer optional spending.
+It is a strategic investment that directly impacts operational continuity, customer trust, and long-term growth.
 If you're unsure how to approach cybersecurity, Execweb works directly with CISOs and trusted cybersecurity vendors to help you find the best solutions for your business needs.

 1. How much does cybersecurity cost small businesses?

-The cost of cybersecurity for small businesses typically ranges from $5,000 to $50,000 per year, depending on factors like the number of employees, complex systems, and the level of protection required.
+The cost of cybersecurity businesses typically ranges from $5,000 to $50,000 per year, depending on factors like the number of employees, complex systems, and the level of protection required.

 2. How much should a business spend on cybersecurity?